Ch4nKyy/BG3WASD/doc/guide.md

 In the middle of this function, there is a call to a subfunction with many parameters, the last being the Settings ptr qword, as discovered in BlockAnalogStickSelectionPatch.
 This subfunction I name CastOrCancelAbility and this call must be hooked.

+## GameInputManager Class

+In CallSpecificCommandFunctionPre3, virtual CallSpecificCommandFunctionPre2 is called.
+Compare the signature.
+Note that in IDA, it will look like it has 1 parameter more (self).

+## SetVirtualCursorPosFakeClass Class

+In PollEvents, virtual SetVirtualCursorPos is called at the bottom.
+Compare the signature.
+Note that in IDA, it will look like it has 1 parameter more (self).

 ## Reminder